-SNB Stayed Out of FX Markets Despite Third-Quarter Franc Rally
+SNB stayed out of FX markets despite third-quarter franc rally

-(Bloomberg) — The Swiss National Bank continued to refrain from significantly influencing the franc in the third quarter, even as the currency saw a rally triggered by geopolitical turmoil.

-Switzerland’s central bank bought foreign exchange worth 728 million francs ($806 million) from July to September after even smaller purchases in the previous two quarters, according to data on Tuesday.
+Switzerland’s central bank bought foreign exchange worth CHF728 million ($806 million) from July to September after even smaller purchases in the previous two quarters, according to data on Tuesday.

 This suggests that even though the franc appreciated some 2.5% against the euro during the period, Swiss officials didn’t see much reason to intervene and instead trusted that interest-rate cuts would yield a sufficient effect.
 That hypothesis is backed up by the fact that the central bank unexpectedly went for a more severe half-point move earlier this month.